Ashim1977/windfire-monitoring/README.md

 - [Portainer](#portainer)

 ## Introduction
-This repository holds scripts to configure and run an opinionated monitoring stack for containerized applications.
+This repository holds the scripts needed to configure and run an opinionated monitoring stack for containerized applications.

 All the tools are configured to run behind a Reverse Proxy, implemented with Nginx (https://www.nginx.com/), which shields and concentrates the access to several applications, as seen in the architecture diagram below.